 Within these three areas, we have isolated three common questions, starting with the inevitable question of finance.

 How Much Does Rhinoplasty Cost?

-According to Dr. Bustillo, the cost can vary between around $6,700 and $7,300, which makes it more expensive than many surgeons, but not as expensive as others.
+Dr. Bustillo is more expensive than many surgeons, but not as expensive as others.
 However, before shopping around, it is worth making sure that you understand where the money is being invested.

 For example, Dr. Bustillo is a firm believer in appropriate patient care for elective procedures.
 This means taking as few risks as possible, and as a consequence, he only works with board-certified anesthesiologists, rather than nurse anesthetics.

 In addition, he uses advanced computer imaging and other related techniques to make sure that the surgical plan he presents to his patients closely matches their desired outcome and the actual outcome.
 Less expensive procedures may be performed on the basis of a smaller investment in the preparatory part of the process, which will usually lead to a less convincing, natural and functional result.

 For some patients, funding through their health insurance may be a way to offset some of the cost.
 However this would need to be investigated by the patient separately prior to making the first trip to Dr. Bustillo’s surgery.

 The next question concerns the immediate appearance of the nose following surgery.